Benben

 Benben was the mound that arose from the primordial waters Nu upon which the creator deity Atum settled.
-The Benben stone (also known as a pyramidion) is the top stone of the pyramid.
+The Benben stone is associated with the top stone of a pyramid, which is called a pyramid's pyramidion (or benbenet).
 It is also related to the obelisk.

 Primeval mound

 In the Pyramid Texts, e.g. Utterances 587 and 600, Atum himself is at times referred to as "mound".
 It was said to have turned into a small pyramid, located in Heliopolis (Egyptian: Annu or Iunu), within which Atum was said to dwell.
 Other cities developed their own myths of the primeval mound.
 At Memphis, the god Tatenen, an earth god and the origin of "all things in the shape of food and viands, divine offers, all good things", was the personification of the primeval mound.

 Benben stone

 The Benben stone, named after the mound, was a sacred stone in the temple of Ra at Heliopolis (Egyptian: Annu or Iunu).
 It was the location on which the first rays of the sun fell.
 It is thought to have been the prototype for later obelisks, and the capstones of the great pyramids were based on its design.
 The capstone (the tip of the pyramid) is also called a pyramidion.
-In ancient Egypt, these were probably gilded so they shone in sunlight.
+In ancient Egypt, these were probably polished or clad so they shone in sunlight.

 Many Benben stones, often carved with images and inscriptions, are found in museums around the world.

 The bird deity Bennu, which was probably the inspiration for the phoenix, was venerated at Heliopolis, where it was said to be living on the Benben stone or on the holy willow tree.

 According to Barry Kemp, the connection between the benben, the phoenix, and the sun may well have been based on alliteration: the rising, weben, of the sun sending its rays towards the benben, on which the bennu bird lives.
 Utterance 600, § 1652 of the Pyramid Texts speaks of Atum as you rose up, as the benben, in the Mansion of the Bennu in Heliopolis.